Tautological families of cyclic covers of projective spaces: Stacks of simple cyclic covers of

-\begin{theorem} There exist a tautological family of cyclic covers over an open set $U$ of the coarse moduli $M_{n,r,d}$ if and only if $\textrm{gcd}(rd, n+1) \mid d$.
-When such a family exists, the Brauer--Severi scheme $P \to U$ associated to the tautological family is trivial if and only if $\textrm{gcd}(rd, n+1) = 1$. \end{theorem}
+\begin{theorem} The following statements hold true. \begin{itemize} \item[(1)] There exists a tautological family of cyclic covers over an open set $U$ of the coarse moduli $M_{n,r,d}$ if and only if $\textrm{gcd}(rd, n+1) \mid d$. \item[(2)] When such a family exists, the Brauer--Severi scheme $P \to U$ associated to the tautological family is trivial if and only if $\textrm{gcd}(rd, n+1) = 1$. \item[(3)] Assume that the codimension of the complement of $M_{n,r,d}^0$ in $M_{n,r,d}$ is greater than or equal to $2$.
+The family when it exists is unique when restricted to the complement of all hyperplane sections in $M_{n,r,d}^0$ in the linear systems of each unique line bundle of order $k$ where $k \mid \textrm{gcd}(r,n+1)$.
+In particular, if $\textrm{gcd}(r,n+1) = 1$, then for those open sets over which a tautological family exists, such a family is unique. \end{itemize} \end{theorem}

-\textbf{Proof.} Let the unique section to the natural map $p: \mathscr{D}_{n,r,d}^0 \to M_{n,r,d}^0$ be denoted by $(\pi: P \to M_{n,r,d}^0, D)$ where $P \to M_{n,r,d}^0$ is a Brauer--Severi scheme of relative dimension $n$ and $D$ is a divisor smooth over $S$ with relative degree $rd$.
+\textbf{Proof.} (1) Let the unique section to the natural map $p: \mathscr{D}_{n,r,d}^0 \to M_{n,r,d}^0$ be denoted by $(\pi: P \to M_{n,r,d}^0, D)$ where $P \to M_{n,r,d}^0$ is a Brauer--Severi scheme of relative dimension $n$ and $D$ is a divisor smooth over $M_{n,r,d}^0$ with relative degree $rd$.